German, Spanish, and English — more on the way.

-Tatin helps you rehearse the moments German learners actually worry about: talking to a landlord, calling in sick, ordering lunch, meeting your partner's Eltern, or making small talk without freezing.
+Rehearse the moments language learners actually worry about: talking to a landlord, calling in sick, ordering lunch, meeting your partner's parents, or making small talk without freezing.
+Now in German, Spanish, and English.

 Browse situations in Tatin